kaseymccormick/angular-developer/README.md

 to finger, handle or feel; and reach with hands and arms.

 Position Type/Expected Hours of Work:
-We have part-time and full-time position.
-Days and hours of work are Monday through Friday with flexible project hours and dedicated training hours.
+We are currently hiring full-time positions.
+Days and hours of work are Monday through Friday with flexible project hours.

 ## Required Education and Experience In Order of Importance: